JackDerksen/tmux/README.md

 # tmux_config

-## This repository is basically deprecated, and no longer accurately represents the config I use.
-Feel free to keep using it, of course, but the more updated version can be found at [JackDerksen/viis-dev-kit](https://github.com/JackDerksen/viis-dev-kit)!
+## This repository is basically deprecated, and no longer accurately represents the config I use (see [my current dev-env](https://github.com/JackDerksen/dev-env)).
+Feel free to keep using it, of course!

 ---